 Founded on January 5, 1728, by the Dominican friars.
 It is an ideal site for a study abroad program.

-Initially, it had its headquarters in the now extinct San Juan de Letrán Convent located in the historic city center.
+Initially, it had its headquarters in the now extinct San Juan de Letrán Convent in the historic city center.

 It is a statue made in bronze with open arms that welcome the students.

-Mario Korbel a Czech artist created this sculpture
+Mario Korbel a Czech artist created this sculpture.

-He uses as a model a lovely 16-year-old girl for the face of the statue and a mulatto woman for the body.
+Korbel used as a model a lovely 16-year-old girl for the face of the statue and a mulatto woman for the body.

 Most importantly, Havana University declared National Monument in 1978.

-Furthermore, it has the honor of awarding titles of Doctor Honoris Causa.
+Equally important, it has the honor of awarding titles of Doctor Honoris Causa.

-Havana University is located in San Lázaro Street and Calle L, in El Vedado
+Located in San Lázaro Street and Calle L, in El Vedado